pchandra181/PROOF-OF-P-EQUAL-NP/README.md

 5. **Output:** The final set of printed literals constitutes the **True Assignment** for the input CNF.

-   # Cross Is SAT Method: Square to Pyramid CNF Conversion
+   # Cross Is SAT Method: Square cnf to Pyramid CNF Conversion

-This repository demonstrates the **Cross Is SAT** method for solving SAT problems by transforming a standard Square CNF into a Pyramid CNF structure to achieve near-instant satisfiability.
+This repository demonstrates the **Cross-Is-SAT** method for solving SAT problems by transforming a standard Square CNF into a Pyramid CNF structure to achieve near-instant satisfiability.

 ## 1. Methodology Overview